How to Get Into Brandeis University: Acceptance Rate & Strategies

 Less than 10 miles from Boston, Brandeis University is yet another high-end option in a geographical region teeming with elite schools.
-Founded by the American-Jewish community in 1948, this mid-sized private university is home to 3,500 undergrads.
+Founded by the American-Jewish community in 1948, this mid-sized private university is home to just over 3,500 undergrads.
 The Brandeis acceptance rate has fluctuated between 30% and 40% in recent years.
-The average admitted applicant has a 3.84 GPA and an SAT score in the 1400s.
+The average admitted applicant has a 3.9 GPA and an SAT score in the 1400s.
 In other words, getting into Brandeis is far from an easy proposition.

 In order to help you prepare for the challenges ahead on the path to gaining acceptance into Brandeis, this article will touch on the following topics: